shadazam08/meesho-colone/README.md

 # meesho-colone Website

 This project is an Meesho Clone Website developed  as part of the `Newton School SkillBuild`.
-The website is built using `HTML, CSS, JavaScript and ReactJs, Redux, Auth0` technologies.
+The website is built using `HTML, CSS, JavaScript, ReactJs, Redux and Auth0` technologies.

 ## Deployed link of project